The Least Wearable Rolex Ever Made, Explained (Deepsea Challenge)

 In 2022, Rolex released one of the most extreme dive watches ever made: the Deepsea Challenge, reference 126067.
-Rated to 11,000 meters, cased in RLX titanium, and measuring a staggering 50mm wide by 23mm thick, the Deepsea Challenge is not a daily-wear watch for most wrists—and that’s entirely the point.
+Rated to 11,000 meters, cased in RLX titanium, and measuring 50mm wide by 23mm thick, the Deepsea Challenge is not a daily-wear watch for most wrists.

 Oyster to the Ocean Floor

-Rolex’s history with waterproofing is foundational.
-The Oyster case, introduced in 1926, was the world’s first waterproof wristwatch.
+Rolex's history with waterproofing is foundational to the Deepsea.
+The Oyster case, introduced in 1926, was the world's first waterproof wristwatch.
 That design became the backbone of future tool watches, including the Submariner in 1953 (100 meters), the Sea-Dweller in 1967 (610 meters, helium escape valve), and the Deepsea in 2008 (3,900 meters, Ringlock System).

-Even earlier, Rolex had already been to the deepest place on Earth.
+Rolex had already been to the deepest place on Earth before any of those watches existed.
 In 1960, the Deep Sea Special—an experimental watch—was strapped to the exterior of the Trieste bathyscaphe during its descent to 10,916 meters in the Mariana Trench.
-The watch survived.
-So did the idea.
+The watch functioned when it returned to the surface.

 In 2012, filmmaker James Cameron repeated the journey in a custom-built submersible.
-Once again, Rolex was there—this time with a Deepsea Challenge prototype worn externally on the sub’s arm.
+Rolex was there again—this time with a Deepsea Challenge prototype worn externally on the sub's arm.
 It reached 10,908 meters.
 That prototype, cased in steel and never intended for the wrist, became the inspiration for the production model released a decade later.

 Same Name, Different Watch